aospapp/aosp/external/curl/docs/CHECKSRC.md

 - `TYPEDEFSTRUCT`: we frown upon (most) typedefed structs

-- `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that's an ignore that should be removed or changed to get used.
+- `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that is an ignore that should be removed or changed to get used.

 ### Extended warnings